Rome Didn't Fall in A Day.

 To use a Millennial idiom, one could say that Klein and Thompson are *not wrong*, damning them with faint praise.
 I believe the book is correct that policy choices about some regulations have led to scarcity, which then led to rising costs.
 Housing and medical treatment are the best examples.
 On the other hand, abundance theory is woefully incomplete in describing or remedying the problems with the economy.

 The reason for wage stagnation is also pretty clear.
-Over the course of my career (1980 – 2026), I saw computer automation eliminate many good-paying jobs.
+Over the course of my career (1980 – 2006), I saw computer automation eliminate many good-paying jobs.
 Managers were issued PCs to do correspondence and clerical work, and secretaries were re-assigned or fired.
 A geologist with a workstation could do the work of three to five geologists working with pencils and drafting tables, so 2/3rds of the geologists were fired.
 Workstations produced high-quality graphics, so the entire drafting and reprographics departments were fired.
 Enterprise-wide accounting software reduced the number of accountants in my department from 28 to 1; the other 27 were fired.
 The Internet and internal information archives eliminated the need for information specialists.
-In the 1980s, management set a goal of reducing professional headcount from 3000 to 1000, and achieved that goal; also in 1980, there was an aspirational goal to reduce the headcount to 300.
+Around 1990, management set a goal of reducing professional headcount from 3000 to 1000 within a decade, and achieved that goal.
+There was an aspirational goal to reduce the headcount to 300.
 The company has now been sold, so it appears that they achieved that goal as well.
 As Thomas Piketty wrote, technology and capital replace labor.

 In my opinion, there are no clear policy fixes for the problems plaguing the 21st century economy.
 Abundance, as a book and as a policy goal, is a good start.
+Identifying demand-side solutions must also be part of the policy program.
+Those changes need to be expedited as much as possible to deliver tangible results.
 But after 2028, Democrats must not fail to deliver on the idea that Americans deserve prosperity, or we will face a return to the populist politics of grievance and blame which characterizes the Trump administration.